coding-geek1711/AM_Vehicle/README.md

 We parse the data sent from the app by our NodeMCU and then send appropriate integer to our Arduino by the SoftwareSerial class.

-The Arduino recieves the integer and an if-else ladder determines the movement of the motors connected by the motordriver
+The Arduino recieves the integer and a switch case determines the movement of the motors connected by the motordriver